osrf/gazebo_tutorials/model_editor/tutorial_6.md

 that you would find in the joint SDF.

 To edit a joint: Double-click on the line connecting the links or right click on it and select `Open Joint Inspector`.
-The joint inspector will appear.
+The joint inspector will appear

 As an example, try changing the joint pose and joint type.
+Click on `Apply` to see the changes reflected in the 3D view.
 Once you are done, click on `OK` to close the inspector.

 [[file:files/model_editor_joint_inspector.png|300px]]